ciglenecki/geoguessr-ai/README.md

 ## 📝 Todo

+- [] Sanity image check - open some images during the training to see if they make sense

 - [] Regression - Create a haversine loss functions by using torch tensor operations (you can't use sklearn).
 Then, replace the existing loss function.
 Haversine distance is similar to a residual.
 It might be useful to square the Haversine distance to get similar formula to MSE.
   - [] Outside of Croatia bound classification - prediction gives softmax of values; weighted sum ends up in Bosna, what do we do?
     - Solution 1: find the closest point on the border